XML RSS

 The microcontroller used is PIC16F688, a 14 pin flash based CMOS device with 4096 words program memory, 256 bytes of static RAM, 256 bytes of EEPROM, 12 I/O, 1 8-bit timer, 1 16-bit timer and 8 channels of 10 bit ADC.

 A LIN bus transceiver is used for the slave bus driver to connect to network.
-Details of the project with its source code and schematics can be obtained from Microchip (Anti-Pinch Window Lift Automotive Electronics) website.

 Other Automotive Projects